Interpreting Studies

 Understanding your study's progress.

-At the top of the results page for each study you launch, Sprig provides statistics to help you understand the study's status and performance throughout its run.
+At the top of the results page for each In-Product Survey, Long-Form Survey, Feedback, or Heatmap study you launch, Sprig provides statistics to help you understand the study's status and performance throughout its run.
+See the below examples:

 Study Performance Statistics

-- Web & mobile studies - The response rate is calculated by dividing the number of responses received by the number of studies seen by a respondent.
-In the above example, the number of studies seen is 52 x 100/77.6 = 67.
+- Web & mobile studies (In-Product Surveys) - The response rate is calculated by dividing the number of responses received by the number of studies seen by a respondent.

-- Link studies - Response rates are not displayed since Sprig does not track how many link studies are sent or seen.
+- Long-Form Survey (link) studies - Response rates are not displayed since Sprig does not track how many link studies are sent or seen.

 Key Terms